 On-site verification was carried out in two food business operations to assess their compliance with the requirements of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs and to verify the effectiveness of official controls in this regard.
-The audit selected two establishments which were conducting testing at a reduced sampling frequency.
-One of the food businesses was a small meat manufacturing premises producing meat preparations, raw meat products and cooked meat products.
-The other food business was a slaughterhouse and cutting plant which also produced minced meat and meat preparations.
+The first establishment selected was a slaughter and cutting plant, which also produced minced meat.
+This food business operator was conducting testing at a reduced sampling frequency.
+One of the activities being carried out in the second establishment selected was the slicing of cooked meat.